To view a sample DEPA form before beginning a submission:

 We strongly recommend using the following browsers: Explorer, Firefox, Safari.

 You must be established in the CU personnel system with either a six digit Employee ID number (EIN) or Person of Interest ID number (POI) in order to access the DEPA reporting site.
 The POI Code Type should be either: External Trainee or Security Access, as other POI codes will not provide access.
 For assistance with the POI process please contact the Personnel Payroll Liaison (PPL) for the department with which you are affiliated.
 (If you are certain that you have an active EIN or POI number and you still do not see the CU Resources tab, contact IT Help.)
+UPDATE FOR FALL 2014: STUDENTS who are not currently University employees (ie do not have an active EIN number) should WAIT until OCT 1, 2014 to submit a DEPA or take SkillSoft COI training.
+A new process will be in place to allow students to access the DEPA, and training for those required to take it, using a student id number.
+Additional details will be provided once this mechanism is finalized.

 IT Help: If you have technical difficulties logging into MyCUInfo, accessing the CU Resources tab, or accessing the link to the DEPA form, please assess your browser .
 We strongly recommend using the following browsers: Explorer, Firefox, Safari.
 If difficulties persist please contact IT: firstname.lastname@example.org or call: 303-735-4357 (5-HELP)